 Note: Sometimes the rope can be dry and hard to hold on to as well.

-With the last Spartan Race I did, which was the Beast, I had a very difficult time climbing the rope.
+With the last mud run I did, which was the Spartan Beast, I had a very difficult time climbing the rope.
 I had expected it to be slippery and in the water, but was met with a surprise:

 It was the last obstacle on my event, but it was in a totally dry environment with mats.
 Not only that, but the actual rope wasn’t wet at all.
 Instead it was dry but felt as though powder was covering it.
 And it was nearly impossible to hang onto it.
 MOST of the people who were trying to climb it fell.